-Page of quotes & links on the Major Role of Plant Foods in Human Evolution with focus on Increased Brain Size & Intelligence; reports in news media & science journals.
+Collection of clips, quotes & links to science news reports on the Major Role of Plant Foods in Human Evolution with a focus on Increasing Brain Size & Intelligence.

 = = = =

 A 2017 article in Scientific American is titled “Food for Thought: Do We Owe Our Large Primate Brains to a Passion for Fruit?”
 Excerpts: “In over 140 primate species, the study authors compared brain size with the consumption of fruit, leaves and meat.
 They also compared it with group size, social organization and mating systems… The researchers found that fruit-eating species, or frugivores, have significantly larger brains than both omnivores and “foliovores,” those that prefer eating leaves…”

 ~ ~ ~

 A 2017 article by Dr Shivam Joshi MD titled “Evolved to Eat Meat?
 Maybe Not.”
 Excerpt: “Eating meat has been linked to cancer, high blood pressure, heart disease, diabetes, stroke, dementia, and so many other diseases.
 Nearly every modern lifestyle disease has been associated with meat.
 With so much emerging evidence against meat, it begs the question were we really evolved to eat it in the first place?…”

 Article at http://www.huffingtonpost.com/entry/evolved-to-eat-meat-maybe-not_us_58bc7e4be4b02eac8876d020

 A 2012 article on the Scientific American site is titled “Human Ancestors Were Nearly All Vegetarians.”